flexilish/keycloak-push-mfa-extension/README.md

 }
 ```

-Keycloak verifies the signature using `cnf.jwk`, persists the credential (JWK, algorithm, deviceType, `pushProviderId`, `pushProviderType`, credentialId, deviceId, deviceLabel), and resolves the enrollment challenge.
+Keycloak verifies the signature using `cnf.jwk`, persists the credential (JWK, deviceType, `pushProviderId`, `pushProviderType`, credentialId, deviceId, deviceLabel), and resolves the enrollment challenge.
 The `pushProviderId` value is whatever identifier your push backend requires (for example an FCM registration token or an APNs device token), while `pushProviderType` selects the Keycloak `PushNotificationSender` provider that should deliver the confirm token.
 The bundled logging implementation exposes the type `log`, which simply prints the payload.
 Your scripts use `pushProviderType=log` by default, but real deployments can plug in any provider via the [Push Notification SPI](#push-notification-spi).
 The `deviceLabel` is read from the JWT payload (falls back to `PushMfaConstants.USER_CREDENTIAL_DISPLAY_NAME` when absent).

 ```json
 {